srinman/aks-basics/README.md

 Master the fundamental concepts of Kubernetes through practical examples and hands-on exercises.
 This section covers essential kubectl operations, resource management, and troubleshooting techniques.

-**What you'll find:**
-- Pod lifecycle and management
-- Services and networking
-- Deployments and scaling
-- ConfigMaps and Secrets
-- Namespaces and resource organization
-- kubectl mastery and troubleshooting
-- Architecture deep-dives

 ---